 Some animal cells have specialized structures, such as flagella and cilia, involved in locomotion.
 Flagella are long, slender, whip-like extensions that enable cells to move by propulsion.
 Aside from movement, certain flagella are used for sensation and signal transduction (e.g. in rod photoreceptor cells of the eye, olfactory receptor neurons of the nose, and kinocilium in the cochlea of the ear).
 Cilia are hair-like projections on the surface of certain cells.
-An example of animal cells with cilia is the epithelial cells of the lungs.
+The epithelial cells of the lungs are an example of an animal cell with cilia.

 - During cell division, animal cells divide by forming a cleavage furrow to separate daughter cells.
 This is in contrast to the cell plate that a plant cell forms during cell division.